 Lemon Sponge Pudding

-As this dessert bakes, it separates into a cakey layer atop a rich custard.
+As this elegant dessert bakes, it separates into a cakey layer atop a rich custard.

 - Servings: 7